© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Pen y Ddinas Camp is a scheduled monument protected by Cadw under reference ME076.
 View the official record →

-Pen y Ddinas Camp is a prehistoric hillfort located in Meirionnydd, Wales, and forms part of the archaeological record of Iron Age defensive settlements in the region.
+Pen y Ddinas Camp is a prehistoric hillfort located in Meirionnydd, Wales, situated on elevated terrain that commands views across the surrounding landscape.
 It is designated a Scheduled Ancient Monument by Cadw under reference ME076.

 Pen y Ddinas Camp dates from the prehistoric period, and is classified as a hillfort.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Pen y Ddinas Camp is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is ME076.